ProjectEvergreen/greenwood/www/pages/docs/layouts.md

 ```

 > A working example can be found in the [greenwood source](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/cli/templates/app-template.js) which is the default _app-template.js_ if no other is defined.

+A more practical production example can be found in [greenwood's website](https://github.com/ProjectEvergreen/greenwood/blob/master/www/templates/app-template.js).

 ### Pages